Asking your GP for contraception – the best way to discuss your options

 Throughout this article, we take a look at everything you need to know when discussing contraception with your GP.

-If you are looking to explore your contraceptive options with a GP, then here at The Lowdown we offer a contraceptive consultation service with two of our in-house GPs.
-Our Dr. Fran and Dr. Mel have packets of experience in contraception and women’s health and can provide a virtual 20 minute appointment at a convenient time that suits you to discuss your contraceptive options.
+If you are looking to explore your contraceptive options with a GP, then here at The Lowdown we offer a contraceptive consultation service with women’s health specialist GPs.
+They have years of experience in contraception and women’s health and can provide a virtual appointment at a convenient time that suits you to discuss your contraceptive options.

-Alternatively, you can take our contraception quiz to be recommended the best contraception for you specifically.
+Alternatively, you can take our contraception recommender to help choose the best contraception for you specifically.
 You can also use the contraception comparison, to compare every method of contraception, in helping you choose which will be most effective for you.

 How do I talk to my doctor about contraception?

-When talking to your GP about birth control it can be helpful to research your options prior to the appointment.
-Whilst your GP can talk you through each contraception type and will assess what is right for your lifestyle, your medical history and your personal preference, we’d recommend looking at each of our contraception pages such as the copper coil, hormonal coil or combined pill plus our contraception reviews to help inform you before you have your appointment.
+When talking to your GP about birth control it can be helpful to research your options before the appointment.
+Whilst your GP can talk you through each contraception type and will assess what is right for you, we’d recommend looking at each of our contraception pages such as the copper coil, hormonal coil or combined pill plus our contraception reviews to help inform you before your appointment.
 If you would prefer to speak to a female doctor for your consultation, then request this at the time of booking.

-At The Lowdown we offer a contraceptive consultation where you can book in time to discuss your contraception options.
-If you decide you want to try a contraceptive pill you can access this for free via the NHS or you can order your contraceptive pill directly through The Lowdown site.
+At The Lowdown we offer a contraceptive consultation where you can book to discuss your contraception options.
+If you decide you want to try a contraceptive pill you can access this for free via the NHS or you can order your contraceptive pill directly through The Lowdown.

 What questions to ask your GP about contraception?